-I have made friends in the dance world and frequently go to the Royal Opera House in London to watch performances and have met several dancers.
+I have made friends in the dance world and frequently go to the Royal Opera House in London to watch performances and I have met several dancers.

 Visiting the Royal Opera House in London and going back stage on a tour.
 Then getting a pair of pointe shoes signed by everyone in the Royal ballet.
-Amazing.
+Absolutely Amazing.
 Especially meeting Gary Avis and Dame Darcey Bussell.
 They were so lovely and I felt like we had known each other for ages.

 4. Which was your most difficult moment with your pointe shoes?

 The only difficult time was deshanking a pair of my daughter’s old pointe shoes for her to wear as soft blocks.
 That was hard work.

 5. What do pointe shoes mean for you?

 They are a scource of fascination.
 A person dancing on the tips of their toes, Wow!!
 Also they are pretty and elegant looking.
 Even though I know they are often uncomfortable to wear.
 I had a pair when I was younger and I used to put them on and dance around.
 Also when I was very young I used to stand on my tip toes in my ordinary shoes pretending I was Antoinette Sibley or Margot Fonteyn.

 6. What was the problem you face with your pointe shoes in ballet?